Attack Surface Management Strategies

 As organizations shift to the cloud in droves, their digital attack surface continues to rapidly expand.
-And with the number of threats rapidly increasing, security leaders need to enhance their attack surface risk management.
+And with the number of threats rapidly increasing, security leaders need to enhance their attack surface management.
 We explore how a unified cybersecurity platform can help improve your defenses against cyber risk in comparison to point products.

 Save to Folio

 Digital transformation has accelerated the shift to the cloud, enabling organizations to innovate more, faster and expand beyond traditional office environments.
-However, this has led to new complexity regarding effective attack surface risk management.
+However, this has led to new complexity regarding effective attack surface management.
 We discuss how to better understand, communicate, and mitigate cyber risk across the three phases of the attack surface risk lifecycle as well as how to simplify security management.

 What is attack surface management?